-© EFF LOOP (effect loop) button When the effect reaches the last keyframe with this button on, it returns to the first keyframe and repeats.
+® EFF LOOP (effect loop) button When the effect reaches the last keyframe with this button on, it returns to the first with this button on, it returns to the first keyframe and repeats.

-11 AUTO INS (auto insert) button

-When editing a macro, press this button, turning it on, to enable the auto insert function, so that every control panel operation you carry out is added to the macro as an event.
+11 AUTO INS (auto insert) button When editing a macro, press this button function, so that every control panel operation you carry out is added to the macro as an event.